.rte format is a recursive XML format for GPS tracks.

 type meaning elements

-– A sequence of points to be taken in order. pt, name, desc, stars, stats, info, index, gallery, srcid, optimised, imgdef.
+– A sequence of points to be taken in order. pt, name, desc, stars, stats, info, index, gallery, srcid, optimised, imgdef, origin.

 metaindexAn unordered list of indexes. route[index], name, img, stats, info, gallery, tracklink.